 Azores Airlines is the official airline of the archipelago operating some international flights and the only company operating all flights between islands (still known as SATA Air Açores).

-Here’s a breakdown of which airlines fly to the Azores and from where (I’ll keep this post updated as much as possible, but keep in mind that routes available may change over time):
+Here’s a breakdown of your options of airlines to the Azores and which destinations they cover (I’ll keep this post updated as much as possible, but keep in mind that routes available may change over time):

 - Azores Airlines: